by Mike Retzlaff

 In preparing the fresh fruit, wash and de-stem before freezing.
 Freezing will rupture the cell walls and you’ll get more juice.
 It is highly advisable to treat the fruit to kill off bacteria, bugs, and wild yeasts by using sodium metabisulfate (campden).
 After standing for 24 hrs, the “sanitized” fruit is added to the fermenter.
 The fruit will provide more alcohol, body, and mouthfeel besides aroma and flavor.

 In selecting what fruit you wish to add, remember that even unconventional fruit can be used.
 Almost every locale has figs, dewberries, blackberries, mulberries, kumquats, loquats (Japanese plums) or some other fruits and most can certainly be used in this style of beer.
 As a home-brewer, it’s pretty much up to you.
-Your actions probably won’t destroy the Belgian Brewing Industry and the beer police aren’t watching that closely.
+Your actions probably won’t adversely affect the Belgian Brewing Industry and the beer police aren’t watching that closely.

 If you’ve got the time, a curious nature, and an extra ferment vessel, give it a shot and see what happens!